 Activities on Land

 Outdoor Guernsey provides a range of fun land activities.
-Try your hand at climbing to the top of the tower, test how true your aim is with archery or simply hire a bike and explore our country lanes.
+Try your hand at climbing to the top of their activity tower, test how true your aim is with archery or simply hire a bike and explore our country lanes.
 Cycle tours are also available with a knowledgeable guide taking you around parts of the Island you may not have seen before.

 You can also hire a range of bikes suitable for the whole family from Go Guernsey and Adventure Cycles on Guernsey, A to B Cycles, Avenue Cycles and Bam’s Bikes on Sark and form Cycle and Surf on Alderney.